Thelymitra arenaria: Taxonomy and naming

 Thelymitra arenaria was first formally described in 1840 by John Lindley from a specimen collected in Tasmania and the description was published in his book The genera and species of Orchidaceous plants.
 The specific epithet (arenaria) is a Latin word meaning "of sand" or "sandy".

 Distribution and habitat

-The forest sun orchid is widespread and common within most of its range.
+Forest sun orchid is widespread and common within most of its range.
 It grows in a wide range of habitats from grassland to forest and is found in southern New South Wales, the Australian Capital Territory, in the southern half of Victoria, in south-eastern South Australia and in Tasmania.